-Teach English in Italy – the following comments are from English teachers who have taught, or currently teach English in Italy.
+Teach English in Ireland – the following comments are from English teachers who have taught, or currently teach English in Italy.

 Do I need a TEFL qualification and/or experience to teach English in Ireland?

 Requirements vary, but most private language schools require a CELTA, Trinity Cert TESOL, CELT or equivalent, as well as a year or more of experience.